LordMendes/LordMendes/README.md

 ### Welcome to my profile! 👋

-- 👤 I’m currently working as a Senior Software Engineer at Superformula as a consultant in MGM Resorts:rocket:
+- 👤 I’m currently working as a Senior Software Engineer at Superformula as a consultant in MGM Resorts :rocket:
 - ❤ I’m always improving on React Native, ReactJS and NodeJS and GO
 - 📫 Reach me at lucasmendes.lx@gmail.com